World Boxing News provides a complete history of the pound-for-pound number one spot beginning in 1970, a title revered among boxers worldwide.

 ‘Money’ kept his perch until hanging up his gloves in September 2015.

-A year later, with no sign of Mayweather returning, a new pound-for-pound number one took over.
+A year later, with no sign of Mayweather returning and contemplating facing UFC fighters, a new pound-for-pound number one took over.
 The undefeated Nicaraguan sensation Roman Gonzalez hailed the beginning of the new era.

 Two months later, though, Manny Pacquiao ended the new resurgence.
 He briefly the mantle after regaining the WBO title against Jessie Vargas.